Last Updated: 2019-01-21 (Added story by Tangerine-Alert)

 - Have you ever wanted to read a “Harry Potter lays the legal smackdown on the wizarding government” fic that was actually good?
 If so, this is the fic for you.

-- Realizing that it might be possible to get Sirius a royal pardon that must be obeyed by the wizarding government, they try to acquire the Ministry of Magic’s founding documents and make a rewarding discovery: The Ministry of Magic is magically bound to obey British law at the time of its founding, including the Magna Carta and the Habeas Corpus act.
+- Realizing that it might be possible to get Sirius a royal pardon that must be obeyed by the wizarding government, they try to acquire the Ministry of Magic’s founding documents and make a rewarding discovery: The Ministry is magically bound to obey British law at the time of its founding, including the Magna Carta and the Habeas Corpus act.

 - Given that the slight change in events allowed Harry to get advance warning of his upcoming trial, it’s very clear that the only reason the wizarding government isn’t in danger of corrective actions for “gross violations” up to and including complete dissolution of the Ministry of Magic is that the Crown has been unaware of the violations.